The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Month 4: “A design-led, adults-focused coastal retreat known for its culinary program and architectural integration with the landscape.”

 Same property.
-Different understanding.
-That movement is what KFO is built to produce.
+Different observable representation.
+That movement is what KFO is built to produce and measure.

 AI Authority Audit